1961 West Chester Golden Rams men's soccer team

-The 1961 West Chester Golden Rams men's soccer team represented the West Chester University during the 1961 NCAA men's soccer season.
-The Golden Rams were an independent, and had a perfect 13–0–0 record throughout the season.
+The 1961 West Chester Golden Rams men's soccer team represented West Chester University during the 1961 NCAA men's soccer season.
+The Golden Rams team was an independent, and had a perfect 13–0–0 record throughout the season.

 The Rams went on to win the 1961 NCAA Men's Soccer Championship by defeating the two-time defending champions, Saint Louis Billikens, 2–0 in the final.
+This made West Chester the second team ever to win the NCAA Soccer title.

 West Chester's roster included future Indiana soccer coaching legend Jerry Yeagley.
-This made West Chester the second ever team to win the NCAA Soccer title.